lockstep/dragon.rb/README.md

 ## WARNING
 This is currently an experimental project under active development.
-Collaborators are welcome, but please do not consider the library ready for use.
+Collaborators are welcome, but please do not consider the library ready for carefree use.
 If used incorrectly, this has the potential to permanently corrupt your Dragon Dictate command library (and any related data).